Mya Terry, Children’s Ministries[email Mya]

 He has preached, lectured and led workshops throughout the United States and abroad, served on the Advisory Boards of Christian Networks Journal and The Yellow Star Project, contributed to the San Francisco Examiner, and has been interviewed by local newscasts as well as by the BBC, CNN, Fox News Channel, Jewish Week, The Middle East Times, and ARD German Radio.

 Fred is married to Kerstin Weidmann, also a pastor, and has two children, Joshua and Katie, both in college.
 He enjoys baseball (now more so watching than playing), bike riding, traveling around California (and elsewhere), listening to music (jazz, blues, rock, and classical), reading (history, mostly) and attempting to play the piano.

 When asked about his ministry at Hillcrest, Fred responds, “God is at work in the world.
 The people and ministries of Hillcrest are the recipients of God’s grace and serve as God’s hands and feet in helping to put that grace to action in our own lives and on behalf the community and world.
 Join us, and grow with us.” [email Fred]

-Ray serves as Director for Carmel Valley Manor, and has been a Trustee of the Pacific School of Religion.
-He is an Annuitant Visitor for the UCC Pension Boards, visiting several dozen retired clergy or their widows each year.
+Ray has served as Director for Carmel Valley Manor, and as a Trustee of the Pacific School of Religion, as well as an Annuitant Visitor for the UCC Pension Boards, visiting several dozen retired clergy or their widows each year.
 He authored three publications, none of which were ever mentioned in the New York Times, nor are they available on Amazon, but they say much about him: